News - Comments

 events in EFNY trying to bring normalcy to devastated cities around the

 world.
-It would have been an interesting concept if it wasn't Snake related.
+It would've been an interesting concept if it wasn't Snake related.
 I

 have absolutely no desire to watch this.
-It wouldn't be the Snake I like so
+It feels unnecessary and it wouldn't be the Snake I like so

 much.
 I'm grateful it didn't got made.